-Upon presentation of credentials and other documents as may be required by law, Boeing Frederickson shall allow the PSCAA or an authorized representative to:
+Upon presentation of credentials and other documents as may be required by law, Boeing Seattle shall allow PSCAA or an authorized representative to perform the following:

-1. Enter Boeing Frederickson's premises or where records must be kept under the conditions of this permit; 2.
+1. Enter upon the premises where Boeing Seattle is located or emissions-related activity is conducted, or where records must be kept under the conditions of the permit; 2.
 Have access to and copy, at reasonable times, any records that must be kept under the conditions of the permit;

-- 3. Inspect at reasonable times any facilities, equipment (including monitoring and air pollution control equipment), practices or operations regulated or required under the permit; and 4.
+3. Inspect at reasonable times any facilities, equipment (including monitoring and air pollution control equipment), practices or operations regulated or required under the permit; and 4.
 As authorized by WAC 173-400-105 and the FCAA, sample or monitor at reasonable times substances or parameters for the purpose of assuring compliance with the permit or applicable requirements.

 [WAC 173-401-630(2), 3/5/16 (State Only)]

+[WAC 173-400-105(3), 11/25/18]

 [PSCAA Reg.
-I: 3.05, 2/10/1994 (State Only)]

-[RCW 70.94.200 1987 c109 §38 (State Only)]
+I, Section 3.05, 2/10/94]

-L. Compliance Requirements
+L. Schedule of Compliance